Skip to main content

 The following platforms are supported by the TV Labs Appium proxy:

-On the Tizen platform, uploaded application packages will be re-signed using the TV Labs author and distributor certificates before sideloading.
+On platforms where the application package needs to be signed, uploaded application packages will be re-signed using TV Labs certificates before sideloading.
 It is not necessary to sign the package before uploading.

 ChromeDrivers